 "Mantle the Magnificent" for Reggie Mantle.

-I Knew It: Unintentional.
-Early in Foodfight!, an annotator mentions that Christopher Lloyd's character moves like something is controlling him from the inside, Men In Black-style.
+I Knew It!: Unintentional.
+Early in Foodfight!, an annotator mentions that Christopher Lloyd's character moves like something is controlling him from the inside, Men in Black-style.
 (Then the ending reveals he's a robot.)
-The same annotator gets angry upon finding out.
+The same annotator gets angry at The Reveal.

 Keep Circulating the Tapes: Defied.
 Avirosb has been recording the annotated episodes in case anything causes their work to be lost, that way they can just be reuploaded either on the channel or somewhere else.